dchristian3188/dchristian3188.github.io/_drafts/Troubleshooting DSC.md

 VSCode is awesome, but any editor that has a PowerShell debugger works.
 ![debug](https://github.com/dchristian3188/dchristian3188.github.io/blob/master/images/classDebugGif.gif)

-## Debug DSC
+# Debug DSC

-The next approach is not exclusive to Class-Based resource.
+The next approach is not exclusive to Class-Based resources.
 Version 5 of PowerShell introduced some new DSC debugging capabilities.
 One of the coolest features is the ability to stop a configuration and debug against a live server.
 I tend to use this approach when I'm having trouble with a particular configuration, I.E. this resource on this role in this environment blows up for some reason.

-### Adjust The LCM
+## Adjust The LCM

 The first thing you need to do is enable debugging at the LCM level.
 Thankfully, the PowerShell team provided a cmdlet for this.